nguyentn2021/Etherium-Price-Prediction/README.md

 ### 4. Conclustion:
 - Both LSTM and Elastic Net Regression models give good results in testing data
-- Can choose any time steps we want to predict the Ether price
+- Can choose any time steps and any crytocurrency we want to predict as long as we can get the full on-chain dataset.
 - Challenges
   - Sentiment data from social media.
   - Manipulation